 I always remember a scene from Tim Burton’s Sleepy Hollow where Christopher Walken (AKA headless horseman) is described as the most evil human on the planet.
 Yet just before he dies and becomes his monstrous self, his horse Gunpowder is shot.
 He bends down and regards it with sadness and love, comforting it in its final moments.

 This sparked my writer’s brain and made me realise something important about antagonists.
 They have to have gooey feelings for something.
 Whether it’s a living thing, a love of heraldry or baking programmes, it no doubt adds believability and complexity to these characters.
 Don’t worry too much about the horse though.
 He was soon resurrected with his master to make daily trips to and from hell.
 Happy days.

 It’s common for monstrous antagonists to possess physical prowess, either bodily or through technology.
 The most memorable ones however, have the brains to match.

 Take Mr Hyde from Robert Louis Stevenson’s Strange Case of Dr Jekyll and Mr Hyde.
 Although smaller than Dr Jekyll, his shadow-side is an intelligent sociopath that threatens to overwhelm his kinder nature.

 Having an intelligent antagonist adds another complication to the pile for the protagonist(s).
-As writers want to give them as many as possible, it’s a great way to keep the ball rolling.
+As we want to give them as many as possible, it’s a great way to keep the plot going.

 Fingers Like Knives, Sharp Sharp Knives